 Frequently Asked Questions

-Q. When do classes start for the Fall and Spring semesters?
+Q. When do classes start for the Spring semester?
 Are classes remote?

 President Repollet has announced that the University will extend remote and hybrid learning for the Spring 2021 semester.
-The Spring semester will begin as scheduled on Tuesday, January 19, and all classes will be delivered remotely for the first four weeks of the semester.
-On February 16, the University will enter a face-to-face and hybrid phase that will add on-campus instruction to approximately 20 percent of courses.
+The Spring semester began as scheduled on Tuesday, January 19, and all classes will be delivered remotely for the first four weeks of the semester.
+On March 1, the University will enter a face-to-face and hybrid phase that will add on-campus instruction to approximately 20 percent of courses.
 The University will not have a Spring Break in 2021; classes will continue uninterrupted until the semester ends on May 5, a week earlier than previously scheduled.